 5. How are the exams graded?

-If a student fails the qual, he or she may take the qual a second time, subject to the usual time limits for passing quals in the CS PhD program.
+If a student fails the qual, they may take the qual a second time, subject to the usual time limits for passing quals in the CS PhD program.

 6. How should students prepare for the DAIS qual?

 Obviously the DAIS course offerings will be helpful in preparing for the qual.
-However, a student must do more than take DAIS courses to pass the qual.
+However, a student must do more than taking DAIS courses to pass the qual.
 The particular papers on the qual reading list are not necessarily covered in any DAIS course.
-Further, the qual will require students to demonstrate significant depth of understanding, beyond that which is needed to pass a course.
-In addition, especially in the student’s chosen area of specialty, the student should be prepared to demonstrate ability to go beyond an understanding of the papers and show original thought, e.g., in analyzing, critiquing, and extending the research shown in the papers.
+Further, the qual will require students to demonstrate significant depth of understanding, beyond what is needed to pass a course.
+In particular, the exam questions often test a student’s ability of critical thinking and/or creative thinking.
+The students should thus be prepared to demonstrate ability to go beyond the understanding of the papers and show original thought, e.g., in analyzing, critiquing, and extending the research shown in the papers.

-Thus a student should prepare for the qual by taking courses, studying papers on the qual reading list, discussing the papers in depth with other students who are preparing for the qual, and using those discussions as a way of learning to think beyond the borders of the assigned papers.
-The latter activity is central to the work of every DAIS researcher.
-The discussion sessions should begin a minimum of one full semester before taking the qual.
-While a student’s participation in a discussion group will not be a factor in grading the qual exams, the DAIS faculty anticipate that any student not participating in such a group will fail the DAIS qual.
+In general, a student should prepare for the qual by taking courses, studying papers on the qual reading list, discussing the papers in depth with other students who are preparing for the same qual, and using those discussions as a way of learning to think beyond the scope and contributions of the assigned papers.
+The DAIS faculty strongly encourage students to collaborate with each other in preparing for the qual exam and organize group discussion meetings.
+Students are also encouraged to take advantage of platforms such as Slack to organize online discussions.

 For more information, please check out the specific information about the qual exam in the current semester available under the tab “Qual Information”.